PiErr0r/react/README.md

   'Hello, world!'
 );
 ```
-### Code-splitting
-> TODO
-> look a bit more into `React.lazy` loader to see the actua lbenefits and where can we make the user wait for that short time

 ### RefForwarding
 useful for complicated relations between more components divided by more layers of elements and components: